 How does Xamarin work?

 Xamarin offers two commercial products: Xamarin.iOS and Xamarin.Android.
 They’re both built on top of Mono, an open-source version of the .NET Framework based on the published .NET ECMA standards.
-Mono has been around almost as long as the .NET framework itself, and runs on nearly every imaginable platform including Linux, Unix, FreeBSD, and Mac OS X.
+Mono has been around almost as long as the .NET framework itself, and runs on nearly every imaginable platform including Linux, Unix, FreeBSD, and macOS.

 On iOS, Xamarin’s Ahead-of-Time ( AOT) Compiler compiles Xamarin.iOS applications directly to native ARM assembly code.
 On Android, Xamarin’s compiler compiles down to Intermediate Language ( IL), which is then Just-in-Time ( JIT) compiled to native assembly when the application launches.